AlgebraicVis/SanityCheck/study/README.md

 The data are contained in the [Data](data/) folder.

-`demo.csv` contains anonymized information about the study participants in each experiment.
+`cleanDemo.csv` contains anonymized information about the study participants in each experiment.
 `rawData.csv` contains the responses for all participants, with the following columns:

 * `id`: The anonymized participant ID.